Other information

 Number of virtual shares | 5,042 | 6,451 | 1,735 |

-More detailed information on the compensation system of the Supervisory Board and the compensation of the respective Supervisory Board members can be found in the Compensation Report under the link de.uzin-utz.com investors/ remuneration.
+Further information on the remuneration system of the Supervisory Board and the remuneration of the respective Supervisory Board members can be found in the remuneration report on our website www.uzin-utz.com (Investors - Remuneration).

 The members of the Supervisory Board shall also be reimbursed for all expenses and for any value-added tax payable on their remuneration and expenses.